Putting My Diagnosis Where My Mouth Is

 The blog article was written by Lisa Sanders, M.D., who is a clinical professor of medicine at Yale University.
 She’s also technical advisor to the TV series “House, M.D.” and author of the book Every Patient Tells a Story.

 Dr. Sanders described a patient’s history and symptoms, then challenged her readers to make the correct diagnosis.
 Hundreds of readers replied, including practicing physicians, nurses, and medical students.
 And me.

 Since I’m not even in medical school yet, I don’t expect my diagnosis to be right.
 But it makes sense to me, and a lot of the other diagnoses that people wrote about don’t make sense to me.
-I have a slight edge because my Dad is a doctor: in fact, he’s a clinical professor of medicine, the same as Dr. Sanders, but not at Yale.

 The Patient’s History and Symptoms